mdyasenrafe/task-hospital-backend/readme.md

 ## Important Notes

 1. **Authentication**: All protected routes require a JWT token in the Authorization header
-2. **Rate Limiting**: API requests are limited to 100 requests per 15 minutes per IP
-3. **Validation**: All input data is validated using Express Validator
+2. **Validation**: All input data is validated using Zod Validator
-4. **Error Handling**: The API returns consistent error responses with appropriate HTTP status codes
+3. **Error Handling**: The API returns consistent error responses with appropriate HTTP status codes
-5. **Documentation**: API documentation is available at `/api-docs` when running in development mode

 ## Error Handling